evannetwork/api-blockchain-core/docs/profile/verification-usage-examples.rst

 Different Types of Identities
 =============================

-Okay, this page is about berifications, so why does the first heading talk about some kind of identities? |br|
+Okay, this page is about verifications, so why does the first heading talk about some kind of identities? |br|
 The answer for this is pretty simple simple: Verifications are issued by identities.

 So what exactly is an identity? |br|